mburley127/PairsTrading/README.md

-## Comparative Analysis of FX Hedging Models
+## Pairs Trading Model Implementation and Backtesting
-This repository contains implementations of various hedging models in Python.
+This repository offers a detailed implementation of a pairs trading strategy using Python.
+The project includes various functions and methodologies to identify, analyze, and backtest cointegrated pairs within a dataset of commodities.
 The models included are:

 1. **Pairs Trading Strategy**
    - `PairsTradingMain.ipynb`: Contains the implementation of the built Pairs Trading Strategy.